Caroline Batley – Leadership Scholar

 As a 2022 AGMARDT Leadership Scholar, Caroline is working towards completing her Master of Public Policy (MPP) degree through Victoria University of Wellington.

-In April she also completed the Kelloggs Rural Leadership Programme.
-Her Kelloggs research report, published in March 2022, examines the decline of rural services and outlines what being ‘rural’ entails in a New Zealand context when only 13 percent of NZ residents now live rurally.
+In April she also completed the Kellogg Rural Leadership Programme.
+Her Kellogg research report, published in March 2022, examines the decline of rural services and outlines what being ‘rural’ entails in a New Zealand context when only 13 percent of NZ residents now live rurally.
 It includes a series of recommendations she believes can be made to central government regarding priorities for rural communities.

 “I was born on a sheep and beef farm out of Taihape, and descend from several generations of farmers on both sides of the family” says Caroline, who now lives in Cambridge.

 “The importance of giving back to your community has been instilled in me from a young age.
 My grandparents Railene and Barrie Mabin established Taniwha Daffodils, outside Waipukurau.
 Taniwha donates thousands each year to Plunket and regional charities.